 The Catherine Palace is located in the village of Pushkin, a few miles from the center of St. Petersburg.

 This picture is of Casey, the daughter of our American director.
-She is shown on the Catherine Palace grounds with one of the lesser buildings in the background.
+She is shown on the Catherine Palace grounds with the Hermitage Pavilion in the background.